jim-kask/project-xeri/README.md

         ```

 5.  **Define Moderators:**
-    *   Edit the `moderators.py` file to add the usernames of users who should have moderator privileges.
+    *   Create a `config.json` file in the root directory.
+    *   Add a JSON array of usernames to the file.
+For example:
+        ```json
+        {
+          "moderators": [
+            "user1",
+            "user2"
+          ]
+        }
+        ```
+    *   The application will automatically grant moderator privileges to these users on startup.

 ## Running the Application